GregoryAshton/GregoryAshton.github.io/source/docs/index.md

 ## About me

-I am a Adjunct Research Associate at Monash University and a Teaching Fellow at Royal Holloway (University of London), a gravitational-wave astrophysicist, and member of the [LIGO Scientific Collaboration](http://www.ligo.org).
+I am an Adjunct Research Associate at Monash University and a Teaching Fellow at Royal Holloway (University of London), a gravitational-wave astrophysicist, and member of the [LIGO Scientific Collaboration](http://www.ligo.org).